communitiesuk/delta-auth-service/auth-service/README.md

 ```

 Note that Gradle will still say "EXECUTING", but the logs say "Application started" the app will be running on port 8088.
-The `io.ktor.development` is automatically set when using gradle run.
+The `io.ktor.development` property is automatically set when using gradle run.

 ### With metrics